 - Secure the Office Network with a Firewall – A firewall is a network security component that is installed between your ISP modem and your Office systems.
 It monitors and controls incoming and outgoing traffic to and from your office network.
 Just like computers, firewalls require ongoing maintenance and updates.
 Read More about what a firewall does here.

 - Make Sure You are Backing up Your Data – Most small business owners understand the importance of keeping data backed up, but do you really know it is being backed up on a routine basis and that those backups are usable in the event of a catastrophe?
 This is very critical to know what data is being backed up on which systems in your office.
 It helps to have documentation on what is being backed up, how it is being backed up and who is responsible for monitoring backups.
-Unfortunately most businesses find out too late that their backup plan was not full proof.
-Get a plan together immediately.
+Unfortunately most businesses find out too late that their backup plan was vulnerable.
+Get a solid plan together immediately.

 - Secure your Wireless Network – For security purposes we recommend having one private wireless network and one public or guest wireless network.
 Most modern day Firewalls can be setup to broadcast separate private and guest networks.
 The reason for this is so visitors to your office that use the guest wireless are using a separate wireless network that does not have access to your private wireless where your office computers exist.
 In fact, employees who bring smartphones and tablets to work should be using this same guest wireless and not the companies private wireless network.

 - Get Compliant – If your industry requires you to follow regulatory compliance, it is easier and more cost effective to get your technology compliant now, than wait until you are audited.
 Check to see what your industry requires and make it a priority to become compliant.

 Below are some additional Cyber Security Tips for Small Business resources that you can find further valuable information on how to combat today’s internet threats: